brimdata/zed/docs/language/operators/summarize.md

 ```

 Results are included for `by` groupings that generate null results when `where`
-filters are used inside `summarize`.
+clauses are used inside `summarize`:
 ```mdtest-command
 echo '{k:"foo",v:1}{k:"bar",v:2}{k:"foo",v:3}{k:"baz",v:4}' |
   zq -z 'sum(v) where k=="bar" by key:=k' - | sort